bootstrap-vue/bootstrap-vue/src/components/tabs/README.md

 ## Fill and justify

-Force your `<b-tabs>` content to extend the full available width.
+Force your `<b-tabs>` controls to extend the full available width.

 ### Fill

-To proportionately fill all available space with your `<b-tab>` components, set the `fill` prop.
-Notice that all horizontal space is occupied, but not every nav item has the same width.
+To proportionately fill all available space with your tab controls, set the `fill` prop.
+Notice that all horizontal space is occupied, but not every control has the same width.

 ```html
 <div>